 C++ grammar proper.
 The streams are part of the definitions in the header

-.
-This is comparable to functions like printf
+file iostream.
+This is comparable to functions like printf that are

 not part of the C grammar, but were originally written by people who